chakra-ui/eslint-plugin-panda/README.md

 ## Rules

+Rules with ⚙️ have options.
+Click on the rule to see the options.
 Where rules are included in the configs `recommended`, or `all` it is indicated below.

 | Rule                                                                                     | `recommended` |
 | ---------------------------------------------------------------------------------------- | ------------- |